Vitry-sur-Seine: Transport

 Vitry-sur-Seine is served by two stations on Paris RER line C: Vitry-sur-Seine and Les Ardoines.

 Orly Airport is located near Vitry-sur-Seine.

 Demographics

 The city can be separated into three distinct parts: the center containing numerous cités HLM (Housing projects), peripheral neighborhoods belonging to the middle class, and a large industrial area along the Seine river.

 The bordering towns are Ivry-sur-Seine, Villejuif, Chevilly-Larue, Thiais, Choisy-le-Roi, Alfortville.

-In 2017 the population of the city was estimated at 93,500 inhabitants.
-Vitry-sur-Seine is the 46th most populated city of France and the seventh of Île-de-France.
+With about 94,000 inhabitants.
+Vitry-sur-Seine is the seventh most populated city of Île-de-France.
 The rate of unemployment is 26.5%, while national average is under 10%.

 Immigration

 As of circa 1998 Ivry-sur-Seine and Vitry had a combined Asian population of 3,600.
 That year about 250 Asians from those communes worked in the 13th arrondissement of Paris, and the overall demographics of Ivry and Vitry Asians were similar to those in the 13th arrondissement.